Love in a Void: Composition and recording

-In June 1979, the band finally recorded the song in George Martin's plush AIR studios situated on Oxford Street in London for Polydor.
+In June 1979, the band finally recorded the song in George Martin's plush AIR Studios, situated on Oxford Street in London, for Polydor.
 It was released as a double A-side 7-inch single in the UK in September.
-It was produced by band's manager Nils Stevenson and Mike Stavrou, the latter had engineered for one of the group's major influences, T. Rex on Dandy in the Underworld which was the final studio album of Marc Bolan.
+It was produced by band's manager Nils Stevenson and Mike Stavrou; the latter had engineered for one of the group's major influences, T. Rex, on the album Dandy in the Underworld.

-The Banshees had already recorded another song dating from the Fenton-era for Polydor, "Carcass" on their debut album The Scream.
+The Banshees had already recorded for Polydor another song dating from the Fenton era, "Carcass", on their debut album The Scream (1978).

 Legacy

-The band was filmed playing "Love in a Void" live in concert by director Derek Jarman, it featured in the 1978 film Jubilee.
-The song was credited in the end credits of the film which was later released on VHS and DVD.
+The band were filmed playing "Love in a Void" live in concert by director Derek Jarman; this featured in the 1978 film Jubilee.
+The song was credited in the end credits of the film, which was later released on VHS and DVD.

 When the band decided to release a compilation album in late 1981, they included a version of "Love in a Void" in a slightly different mix.
 "Love in a Void" also featured in the boxset At the BBC.

 The song was still popular among their audience many years after its initial release.
-When Rolling Stone reviewed a tour reunion concert in New York in 2002, journalist Robin Athman noted that one discontented attendee said upon exiting, "I can't believe they didn't play 'Love in a Void'."
+When Rolling Stone reviewed a tour reunion concert in New York in 2002, journalist Robin Athman noted that one discontented attendee said, upon leaving the venue, "I can't believe they didn't play 'Love in a Void'."
 Stuart Braithwaite of Mogwai selected it among his essential punk favourites during a radioshow for ABC.